-Several scenes shot for Star Trek: The Motion Picture never made it into the film.
+Several scenes shot for Star Trek: The Motion Picture never made it into the theatrical release of the film.

 Scenes with Ilia